spapas/spapas.github.io/content/easy-immutable-objects.rst

     let y = y=[...x.slice(0,1), 'second', ...x.slice(1,3)]

-Both the slice or the spread syntax slice will do a shallow copy (similar to how Object.assign works) so the same conclusions from the previous section are true here.
+All three of concat, slice or the spread syntax will do a shallow copy (similar to how Object.assign works) so the same conclusions from the previous section are true here: If you have arrays inside other arrays (or objects) you'll need to copy the inner arrays recursively.

 More complex cases
 ------------------

-We'll now take a look at some more complex cases and see how quickly it gets difficult.
+We'll now take a look at some more complex cases and see how quickly it gets difficult because of the shallow copying.
 Let's suppose that our state is the following:

 .. code-block:: javascript